allianceauth/allianceauth/docs/installation/services/discord.md

 with a server ID of `120631096835571712`

-Update settings.py, inputting the server ID as `DISCORD_GUILD_ID`
+Update your auth project's settings file, inputting the server ID as `DISCORD_GUILD_ID`

 ### Generating an Invite
 Still on the Discord site, in your new server, an invite needs to be generated for users to join.
 If you with for users to  initially join a different channel than `#general`, create it and follow the steps below, substituting this channel for `#general`.

 On the left bar under the Text Channels heading, hover over `#general` on the right site.
 There are two icons, a box with an arrow and a gear.
 Press the box, then on the bottom left select Advanced Settings.
 Set the expiration to never, and no limit on uses.
 Press generate.

 This returns a code that looks like `https://discord.gg/0fmA8MyXV6qt7XAZ`.
 The part after the last slash, `0fmA8MyXV6qt7XAZ`, is the invite code.
-Update settings.py, inputting this invite code as `DISCORD_INVITE_CODE`
+Update your auth project's settings file, inputting this invite code as `DISCORD_INVITE_CODE`

 ### Registering an Application